CFD trading is for retail traders.

 So for new traders, I recommend studying risk management first before anything else.

 CFD trading is for you if…

 You want to hedge your portfolio

 You can take on the opposite side of your trades and thereby reduce the volatility of your portfolio.

-Unlike stocks, CFD allows you to short stocks with little to no restriction.
+Unlike stocks, using CFD trading strategies on a CFD broker allows you to short stocks with little to no restriction.